FamineSource/Kruger-Engine/README.md

 ## Features

 - **ECS System**: The game is structured into entities, components that define data and properties, and systems that operate on these components.
 This model allows for a modular and easily maintainable design.
-- **Scene Management**: Kruger implements a system of scenes, well-defined game states (e.g. menus, levels) for smoother navigation and management of the game flow.
+- **Scene Management**: Kruger implements a scene system, which can be defined as game states (e.g. menus, levels) for smoother navigation and better game flow management.

 ## Dependencies
 – Raylib [[License]("https://github.com/raysan5/raylib/blob/master/LICENSE")]: graphical interface, rendering, audio and multiplatform support

 ## Credits

-- [raysan5]("https://github.com/raysan5"): obviously Ray, the creator of  [Raylib]("https://github.com/raysan5/raylib"), , without this library the project would not exist.
+- [raysan5]("https://github.com/raysan5"): obviously Ray, the creator of  [Raylib]("https://github.com/raysan5/raylib"), without this library the project would not exist.
 - [FamineSource]("https://github.com/FamineSource"): Hey!
 That's me!
 I built the rest of the architecture that the engine uses.